Jonalee/SRL-classifier/readme.txt

 This is a classifier for semantic role labeling.
 Model 1 is based on syntactic features.
-Model 2 is based on word embddings.
+Model 2 is based on word emebddings.
 Model 3 is a combined version.
 It is necessary to download the dutch word embedding file and the corpus created by De Clercq: https://biblio.ugent.be/publication/2129097/file/6771668